Length: 8' 0" - Width: 28.00" - Starting at: $199.99See More Details about this Kayak

 Pros: very light! cheap, easy to carry and store in hotel rooms on trips.
 This boat will be along with you on a trip, in the water, while the big 14' 54lb wonder-yak collects dust.

 Cons: a bit of a let-down if you are coming from one of those high performance longer boats; does wag a bit side to side; not for choppy waters (as mine would sink with all my weight in it plus a few inches of water).

 Overall a great boat for cost, transport and basic, 2-hour flatwater usages.
 Highly recommend for these purposes.
-Full disclosure: I am a bit of a minimalist... for those who are not: go spend 6x the money on a boat twice as heavy and twice as long, with umpteen options and accessories; you do the math:) This is my third review of Pelican's little Break kayak.
+Full disclosure: I am a bit of a minimalist... for those who are not: go spend 6x the money on a boat twice as heavy and twice as long, with umpteen options and accessories; you do the math:)

 The day was about seventy Fahrenheit and with only slight breezes as I set out in my cheap short kayak with a very rare and costly (NOT!)
 Stearns "High Performance Four Piece Kayak Paddle" in my hands.
 For three and a half hours this happy threesome wandered about on Havasu.
 I crossed to touch California and then quickly returned home to Arizona - glad to live where I do.
 I toyed with sporadic boat wakes and sang a boat wakes song I made up to the old Barnes and Barnes "Fish Heads".